-There was formerly an mailing list devoted to discussions about SQLite, but as of 2020-03-12, the mailing list is deprecated.
+There was formerly a mailing list devoted to discussions about SQLite, but as of 2020-03-12, the mailing list is deprecated.
 Please use the SQLite Forum instead.
 Historical mailing lists posts are preserved at www.mail-archive.com

 If you would like professional support for SQLite or if you want custom modifications performed by the original author of SQLite, these services are available for a modest fee.
-For additional information visit contact:
+For additional information contact:

 D. Richard Hipp |

 The core SQLite library found on this website is in the public domain.
 But there also exist proprietary, licensed extensions to SQLite.

 The SQLite Encryption Extension (SEE) will read and write database files encrypted using 128-bit or 256-bit AES.

 The SQLite Compressed and Encrypted Read-Only Database (CEROD) extension will read a database file that is both compressed and encrypted.

 The ZIPVFS extension will both read and write database files that are both compressed and optionally encrypted using application-supplied compression and encryption routines.

 This page last modified on 2022-01-08 05:02:57 UTC